 Umbrella organisation of the European foundry industry, established in 1953.
 CAEF deals with economic, technical, legal, environmental and social issues.
 Its membership includes the national foundry associations from 21 European countries.

-The Cobalt Development Institute (CDI) is a UI-based global non-profit trade association based set up by industry representing over 60% of the world-wide production of cobalt.
-The CDI supports the cobalt industry for the sustainable and responsible primary and secondary production, use, re-use, recycling and trading of cobalt in all forms.
+The Cobalt Institute is a UI-based global non-profit trade association based set up by industry representing over 60% of the world-wide production of cobalt.
+The Cobalt Institute supports the cobalt industry for the sustainable and responsible primary and secondary production, use, re-use, recycling and trading of cobalt in all forms.

 CECOF - The European Committee of Industrial Furnace and Heating Equipment Associations (founded in 1972) is the respected voice of the thermo processing industry in Europe.
 It incorporates about all relevant European manufacturers of this kind of equipment.
 CECOF represents its members' interests in economic as well as technical issues.
 In 2013, its members have represented 51% of the worldwide turn over in the field.

 CEMBUREAU, the European Cement Association based in Brussels, is the representative organisation of the cement industry in Europe.
 The Association acts as spokesperson for the cement industry before the European Union institutions and other public authorities, and communicates the industry’s views on all issues and policy developments with regard to technical, environmental, energy and promotional issues.

 Founded in 1951, CEPE is the voice of the paint, printing ink and artists’ colours sectors in Europe.
 CEPE brings together approximately 85% of this industry in its membership, with a value of around 17 billion euros annually.
 The industry directly employs some 120 000 people in total, and those who apply its products represent a multiple of that number.